Apache > Gump

 Attribute Description Required?

-name The name of the jar Yes
+name The name of the jar.

 id Provides a unique id which can be used to provide selection between multiple jars definitions.
 No